aureliosanchez/KlondikeChart/README.md

 <br>
 Add the jCanvas plugin to your HTML document (visit: http://projects.calebevans.me/jcanvas/)
 <br>
-Add the KlondikeChart library to your HTML document (download from this post located in the Script Folder)
+Add the KlondikeChart library to your HTML document (download from this post located in the "Script" folder)
 <br>
-Add the KlondikeChart main CSS file to your HTML document (download from this post located in the CSS Folder)
+Add the KlondikeChart main CSS file to your HTML document (download from this post located in the "CSS" Folder)